Forktail blue-eye (Forktail rainbowfish)

 Good Tankmates

-- Small, chill tetras (neons, embers, glowlights) - they hang midwater like the furcatus and nobody bothers anyone as long as you keep them in a decent group.
+- Small, chill tetras (neons, embers, glowlights) - they occupy the midwater area similarly to furcatus and coexist without issues as long as they are kept in appropriate group sizes.

 - Corydoras (pygmy or regular) - perfect "mind their own business" bottom crew, and the forktails don't compete with them for space.